hikiko/sdrviewer/README.md

 ------
 ./sdrviewer \<shader filename\>

+Pressing b enables and disables the busy loop (useful to count the framerate).
+Pressing - and = (the -/+ buttons) decreases and increases the camera sensitivity.

-NOTE: if you are editing files using Vim you need to do:
+NOTE: if you are editing files using Vim you might need to do:
 :set nowritebackup

-otherwise vim will temporarily save the file and then mv the tmp file to the old => we aren't watching the correct file

 License